Unity-Technologies/com.unity.formats.alembic/proto.com.unity.formats.alembic/Documentation~/ref_Shot.md

 # Alembic Shot Asset component

-You can use this component to customize where to stop playback of the Alembic Shot clip:
+The Alembic Shot Asset component allows you to customize where to stop playback of the Alembic Shot clip:

 ![The Alembic Shot component](images/abc_shot_options.png)